covid-visualizer/alpha/README.md

 <a name="dataconfig"></a>
 # Data Configuration

+CoronaCurves reads all of its data from a single file: the `countydata6.csv` spreadsheet.
+Make sure it is saved in .csv format.

-CoronaCurves reads a single `.csv` spreadsheet file whose individual lines specifies one of three things:
+The individual lines of the spreadsheet define one of three things:
 * A parameter
     * The full name of the parameter appears in column 1.
 The value for each each county appears in its own column in the spreadsheet.
-* A numerical value for the number of cases that appeared on single day
+* A numerical value for the number of cases that appeared on that single day
     * The day is specified in column 1 using the `M--D` format.
 * A comment
     * If the value of column 1 in the row starts with the string `comment` (upper or lower case) then the line is thereafter ignored.